GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-data-clearing/index.md

 - Whether users clear history on sites they navigate to by clicking on an ad;
 - Whether users convert on categories of sites where they tend to clear history—possibly shortly after converting.
-Ads on these type of content might experience higher rates of clearing and hence higher discrepancies with cookie-based measurement;
+Ads on this type of content might experience higher rates of clearing and hence higher discrepancies with cookie-based measurement;
 - Similarly, whether users clear history on sites they click ads to;
 - Whether the attribution is configured to expire a long or short time after click